logo academy

 This mechanism acts as a security measure: the more complicated it is to produce a blockchain, the less likely it is that a single node can control the system, because even more computing power would be needed.
 In short, it is very difficult (if not impossible) to hack Bitcoin, so much so that its network has remained operational more than 99.98% of the time.

 Cryptography also makes the blockchain extremely secure: to send, receive and store BTC one uses two personal codes, a public and a private key, registered in one’s digital wallet.
 The latter has an address where Bitcoins are kept, which is derived from the cryptographic keys.
 Not even quantum computers could guess these secret codes, so complex is their cryptography.
 Thus, cryptocurrencies are protected from theft and unauthorised use.
-However, the keys are similar to passwords, so your Bitcoins are safe as long as you know how to manage them
+However, the keys are similar to passwords, so your Bitcoins are safe as long as you know how to manage them.

 Security, therefore, is also an individual responsibility: discover how to recognise online scams.